 This low-sugar zucchini bread recipe is moist and dense.
 Obviously, it’s not as sweet as most zucchini bread loaves are because we’re going to use just 1/4 cup sugar per loaf.
 If you find that you need a little more sweetness you can always drizzle honey on your slice.
 Sometimes I add chocolate chips to make it a bit sweeter for my kids.
 Also, I’ll share with you how you can easily turn this recipe into a healthy zucchini bread.
 Let’s make this delicious low-sugar zucchini bread!
-I have the handy printable for you at the end of the post.

 Every year I plant fewer zucchini plants and every year I am overwhelmed with the amount of zucchini I harvest!
 I am not sure how this is making any sense but it’s just how it is…